pivotal/docs-tap/learning-center/runtime-environment/custom-resources.md

 When you create an instance of the `WorkshopEnvironment` custom resource, the Learning Center Operator responds by creating a namespace to host the workshop instances.
 The `Workshop` resource defines the workshop instance and the `spec.workshop.name` field specifies the name of the `Workshop` resource.
-The namespace you created uses the same name as that of the `metadata.name` field in the `WorkshopEnvironment` resource.
+The namespace you create uses the same name as that of the `metadata.name` field in the `WorkshopEnvironment` resource.

 The `spec.request.token` field defines a token with which you must supply a request to create an instance of a workshop in this workshop environment.
 If necessary, you can also specify the namespaces from which a request for a workshop instance to initiate.

-If the `Workshop` definition for the workshop to be deployed in this workshop environment defines a set of common resources which must exist for the workshop.
+The `Workshop` defines a set of common resources that must exist for the workshop.
 Learning Center Operator creates these common resources after you created the namespace for the workshop environment.
-Where such resources are namespaced, they are created in the namespace for the workshop environment.
 If necessary, these resources can include creation of separate namespaces with specific resources that you create in those namespaces instead.